-• When replacing a flat, the spare tire may have to be remounted on the rim, or installed at a different location, to maintain the correct placement of the tire on the wheel relative to the tire/wheel position on the truck.
+• When replacing a flat, the spare tire may have to be remounted on the rim or installed at a different location to maintain the correct placement of the tire on the wheel relative to the tire/wheel position on the vehicle.
 For example, if the spare is used to replace an outer rear tire it will have to be remounted on the rim so that the wheel is dished inward.
-That way the tread design of asymmetrical tires and the white writing of the OWL tires will maintain proper position.
+That way the tread design of asymmetrical tires will maintain proper position.